ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/animation-graph-overview.md

 The flow of information is from left to right.

-On the far left side the two green nodes are used to [read state from the blackboard (TODO)](anim-nodes-blackboard.md).
+On the far left side the two green nodes are used to [read state from the blackboard](anim-nodes-blackboard.md).
 Here we read the blackboard values *PlayIdle* and *PlayWave* to see which animation clips should get played.
 The pink output pins are *trigger pins*, meaning they can be *active* (*triggered*) or *inactive*.
 When the read value is `1` (in this case) the pins are set to *triggered* which then activates the connected nodes to the right.

 The two light blue nodes are used to [sample animation clips (TODO)](anim-nodes-playclip.md).
 There are different ways how animation clips can be played, but here we only use very basic (looped) playback.
 When the *PlayIdle* blackboard value is set, the *Idle* clip will be sampled.
 When the *PlayWave* blackboard value is set, the *Wave* clip will get sampled.
 Any combination is possible, so both clips can be played at the same time.

 The sampling nodes have a *LocalPose* output pin.
 This pin represents the animation pose that was determined.
 The pin also carries information about *weighting* the pose.
 That means when the clip playback was just started, the pose may still be fading and shouldn't immediately have full influence.
-Similarly, if a pose shall only be applied to a certain body part these [bone weights (TODO)](anim-nodes-bone-weights.md) are also included here and will be forwarded to any following node.
+Similarly, if a pose shall only be applied to a certain body part these [bone weights](anim-nodes-bone-weights.md) are also included here and will be forwarded to any following node.

 In the middle of the graph the [combine poses (TODO)](anim-nodes-combine-poses.md) node is used to gather multiple poses and turn them into one.
 This node uses the aforementioned bone weights and overall pose weight to blend all the available poses together.